zenml-io/zenml/examples/whylogs/README.md

-pipeline. [whylogs](https://whylabs.ai/whylogs) is an open source library that analyzes your data and creates statistical summaries called whylogs profiles. whylogs profiles can be visualized locally or uploaded to the [WhyLabs](https://whylabs.ai/) platform where more comprehensive analyses can be carried out.
+pipeline. [whylogs](https://whylabs.ai/whylogs) is an open source library that analyzes your data and creates statistical summaries called whylogs profiles. whylogs profiles can be visualized locally or uploaded to the [WhyLabs](https://whylabs.ai/) platform where more comprehensive analyzes can be carried out.

 ZenML integrates seamlessly with whylogs and WhyLabs.
 This example shows how easy it is to enhance steps in an existing ML pipeline with whylogs